eclipse-edc/MinimumViableDataspace/README.md

 consumer's IdentityHub.

 We achieve this by intercepting the DSP request and adding the correct scope - here:
-`"org.eclipse.edc.vc.type:MembershipCredential:read"` - to the request builder.
+`"org.eclipse.dspace.dcp.vc.type:MembershipCredential:read"` - to the request builder.
 Technically, this is achieved by registering a `postValidator` function for the relevant policy scopes, check out the [DcpPatchExtension.java](extensions/dcp-impl/src/main/java/org/eclipse/edc/demo/dcp/core/DcpPatchExtension.java) class.